minikin/flutter_photos_fetcher/README.md

 ## 📄 License

-Bloc is available under the MIT license.
+Photos Fetcher is available under the MIT license.
-See the [LICENSE](https://github.com/minikin/bloc/blob/develop/LICENSE) file for more info.
+See the [LICENSE](https://github.com/minikin/flutter_photos_fetcher/blob/master/LICENSE) file for more info.